mohdasharshakeel/TypeScript-Crach-course/Readme.md

-this is typescript crash course ! topic i learn any , unknown ,  tuples , enums hihi, huhu
+this is typescript crash course ! topic i learn any , unknown ,  tuples , enums